paulranum11/SPLiT-Seq_demultiplexing/README.md

-# SPLiT-Seq_demultiplexing
+# SPLiT-Seq_demultiplexing_0.1.0
-An unofficial demultiplexing strategy for SPLiT-seq RNA-Seq data.
 This tool was created to provide an open source, portable solution for demultiplexing SPLiT-Seq RNA-Seq datasets.
+SPLiT-Seq_demultiplexing has two core versions:
-It produces one .fastq file in which CellID and UMI information is appended to the readID.
+1. `-v merge` which produces one .fastq file in which CellID and UMI information is appended to the readID.
+2. `-v split` which produces one .fastq file for each single-cell identified.
+Output .fastq files are named using the identified barcode combination and UMIs are appended to the readID.

 Each "cell" is defined by its unique configuration of SPLiT-Seq round1-3 barcodes.

-Optional alignment, gene assignment, and counts per gene per cell able generation are included.
+Optional alignment, gene assignment, and counts per gene (per cell) table generation functionality is included..

 # System Requirements